 At New Jersey American Water, providing safe, reliable water service is our top priority.
-In July 2021, the state of New Jersey enacted legislation that requires all water providers to share with customers the material of the utility-owned and customer-owned service lines that lead to their property, notify customers with service lines that are lead or galvanized steel, and replace them.
+In January 2022, the state of New Jersey enacted legislation that requires all water providers to share with customers the material of the utility-owned and customer-owned service lines that provide water to their property, notify customers with service lines that are lead or galvanized steel, and replace them.

-To support this initiative, New Jersey American Water created an interactive map and a robust website to help our customers learn or identify their service line material and the next steps they can take to support this initiative.
-To learn more about the program and to view the inventory map please visit newjerseyamwater.com/leadfacts.
+To support this initiative, New Jersey American Water has created an interactive map to help our customers learn or identify their service line material and the next steps they can take to support this initiative.
+To access the inventory map please visit newjerseyamwater.com/leadfacts.

 Please note if your service lines contain lead, it does not mean you cannot use water as you normally do.
-New Jersey American Water regularly tests for lead in drinking water and our water meets state and federal water quality regulations, including those set for lead.

-For added protection and to comply with the new legislation, we will be replacing lead and/or galvanized steel piping from service lines over time.
+New Jersey American Water tests for lead in drinking water and our water meets state and federal water quality regulations, including those set for lead.
+For added protection and to comply with the new legislation, we will be removing lead and lead/galvanized piping from service lines over time.
 For more information on lead in drinking water, please visit newjerseyamwater.com/leadfacts.